0xflagplz/cs2-stretched-wrapper/README.md

 1. Compile the source code using GCC
 2. Launch Steam
-3. Run the compiled wrapper
+3. Run the compiled wrapper instead of starting cs2
 4. The wrapper will:
    - Check if Steam is running
    - Change to 4:3 resolution